-The width and shape of the nostrils can depend on one’s ethnicity.
-Asians and Hispanics often have horizontally-oval nostrils with a wide floor or sill, and the walls of the nostrils may be thick.
-Some of these problems can be corrected and others can’t be corrected.
+The width and shape of the nostrils can also depend on one’s ethnicity.
+Asians and Hispanics often have horizontally oval nostrils with a wide floor or sill, and the walls of the nostrils may be thick.
+Some of these problems can be corrected but others cannot.

-Middle-Eastern noses are often longer, droopier, with a prominent convexity on profile.
-Smiling may cause the tip to drop even further and that activity, plus the downward force of gravity, can make the nose become longer with aging.
+Middle-Eastern noses are often longer and droopier with a prominent convexity to the profile.
+Smiling may cause the tip to drop even further.
+That activity, plus the downward force of gravity, can make the nose become longer with aging.

-This is important because you need to understand that not all imperfections or undesirable features of noses can be corrected by surgeons regardless of their talent, level of experience and degree of specialization.
+This is important because you need to understand that not all imperfections or undesirable features of noses can be corrected by surgeons, regardless of their talent, level of experience and degree of specialization.
 It is important to know what can be done and it is equally important to know what can’t be done.
-Even the most sophisticated and veteran superspecialists are not magicians.
+Even the most sophisticated and veteran rhinoplasty super specialists are not magicians.

-While most noses need shaving, slimming, or reduction in one or more dimension, some noses need an “add on.”
+While most noses need shaving, slimming or reduction in one or more dimensions, some noses need an “add on.”
 Most often, the bridge is too low.
-This is typical of some Asian and patients.
+This is typical of some Asian nose job patients.
 The bridge needs to be raised.
-This can be done with either the transplantation of natural tissue including bone or cartilage from the patient’s own body, or insertion of a solid man-made implant.
-For some patients, satisfaction can be provided with often injections of the classic permanent filling material, medical-grade liquid silicone.
+This can be done with either the transplantation of natural tissue including bone or cartilage from the patient’s own body or insertion of a solid man-made implant.
+For some patients, satisfaction can often be provided with a permanent non-surgical rhinoplasty procedure.
 For them, a trip to the operating room may be avoided entirely.

-The great rhinoplasty surgeons have always recognized that no two noses should be created the same, regardless of the patient’s ethnicity.
+The great rhinoplasty surgeons have always recognized that no two noses should be treated the same, regardless of the patient’s ethnicity.
 The nose must fit the face.
-The rhinoplasty operation must yield a natural appearance that appears unoperated, lest the patient be dissatisfied and the surgeon having failed.
+The operation must yield a natural appearance that appears unoperated, lest the patient be dissatisfied and the surgeon having failed.

-The key to a natural rhinoplasty and a satisfactory result is that the common error of radical and overzealous tissue removal did not take place.
+The key to a natural rhinoplasty and a satisfactory result is ensuring that the common error of radical and overzealous tissue removal does not take place.
 Less rather than more.

-The appearance in the nose after a properly performed rhinoplasty should look natural and has the following features: The bridge is straight or has a very slight tilt towards the tip.
+The appearance of the nose after a properly performed rhinoplasty should look natural and have the following features: The bridge is straight or has a very slight tilt towards the tip.
 The bridge is not too low.
 On the front view, the tip is not pinched and the nostrils are not turned up.

-A natural nose’s best compliment is when the patient is told: “I would have never guessed you had your nose done”.
+A natural nose’s best compliment is when the patient is told: “I would have never guessed you had a nose job.”

-Rhinoplasty, as an artform, has matured such that today most practitioners are aware of the previous generation’s surgeons’ overzealous surgical techniques which did yield the over-scooped, over-pinched, over-turned up nose which carried a sign that said “I just had a nose job.”
+Rhinoplasty, as an art form, has matured so much today, that most practitioners are aware of the previous generation’s surgeons’ overzealous surgical techniques which yielded the over-scooped, over-pinched and over-turned up nose which carried a sign that said “I just had a nose job.”